 California Men’s Gatherings

 Men’s gatherings ranging from pool parties to healing events.

 Capital City Squares

-LGBT square dancing club.
+LGBTQ square dancing club.

 Game On Bowling Organization*

-LGBT bowling league.
+LGBTQ bowling league.

 Multiple, interest specific meet-up groups facilitated by local community members.